 - What professional learning opportunities have you and your team participated in with a specific Inquiry focus?
 As part of your initial thinking how has your school engaged with inquiry as a pedagogy?

-Four workshop sessions throughout the year – venue and dates TBA
+Three more workshop sessions throughout the year – venue/dates TBA

 This Session will now be offered Online – Details TBA